feesh/dovebox/README.md

 # 🐥📦 DoveBox
 A patrol dashboard using React, Redux, and Sass.
-This demo monitors a flock of Doves and interacts with the [test API here](https://github.com/spacedarcy/MCUITest).
+This demo monitors a flock of Doves and interacts with the MCUI [test API over here](https://github.com/spacedarcy/MCUITest).

 [View DoveBox online. 👀](http://static.trishang.com/db/)